Kevin Ware: Injury

 On March 31, 2013, in the first half of an Elite 8 game against Duke, Ware landed awkwardly on his right leg after attempting to block a shot, causing an open fracture which protruded several inches out of his shin.
 Players and coaches on both teams were visibly shaken at the sight of the injury.
 While lying on the floor of the court, Ware repeatedly said, "I'm fine, just win the game."
 After being tended to courtside for several minutes, Ware was carried off on a stretcher and was taken by ambulance to Methodist Hospital of Indianapolis.
 Surgeons inserted a rod into his tibia in a two-hour operation.
 In a performance the players dedicated to Ware, Louisville beat Duke 85–63.
 As the game concluded, Louisville forward Chane Behanan wore Ware's jersey in a show of solidarity for his teammate.

-Many NBA players showed their support for Ware and shared their sympathies through Twitter, including LeBron James, Carmelo Anthony, Kobe Bryant and Kevin Durant.
+Many NBA players showed their support for Ware and shared their sympathies through Twitter.
 Former NFL quarterback Joe Theismann and the Louisville Cardinals former running back Michael Bush, who both have gone through the same kind of injury, called to give their support.
 Ware traveled with the team to the Final Four in Atlanta, where he sat alongside his teammates as they won the national championship game (which was later vacated due to the 2015 sex scandal).